Nutella Banana Bread

 It started as a “what can I do with these bananas before they go bad?” situation.
 I had a jar of Nutella sitting in the pantry (which honestly never lasts long at my house), and on a whim, I decided to swirl it into my go-to banana bread batter.

 Now it’s the banana bread I make anytime I want something a little extra.
-It still has that classic banana bread flavor, but the Nutella swirl and chocolate chips take it to a whole new level.
+It still has that classic banana bread flavor, but the Nutella swirl takes it to a whole new level.
 It feels a little special without being any harder to make.

 signature